Skip to site navigation Skip to main content Skip to footer site map

 • VA offers treatment in residential or inpatient settings for individuals who need more intense treatment and support.

-• You can ask to meet with a clinician of a particular gender if it would help you feel more comfortable.
+• You can ask to meet with a male or female clinician if it would help you feel more comfortable.

 If you’re having difficulties related to your experiences of MST, there are many things you can do.